CONDUCT, CONSTITUTION AND RULES

 In case of a tie, final regular season standings shall be determined firstly on the record of all tied teams in games against each other; secondly, on the run differential of all tied teams in games amongst themselves; and lastly on a coin flip.

-Each team must submit a complete lineup card to the umpire each game that includes both first name, last name & signature of all players present.
+Each team must submit a complete lineup card to the umpire each game that includes both first name, last name & signature of all players present as it appears on the SPN insurance.
+Cards are to be handed in by the end of the game.
+Late submissions (on another night) will not count towards playoff eligibility.

 An inning shall consist of three outs or five runs (5 runs maximum per inning).
 The last inning will be an open inning.